Henry Philip Tappan

 Henry Philip Tappan (April 18, 1805 – November 15, 1881) was an American philosopher, educator and academic administrator.
-He is officially considered the first president of the University of Michigan.
+In August 1852, he assumed the newly created presidency of the restructured University of Michigan, an office established by the Constitution of the State of Michigan in 1850.

-A pioneer in the transformation of American university curricula, he was instrumental in fashioning the University of Michigan as a prototype for American research universities, and has been called the "John the Baptist of the age of the American university."
-His academic career was ultimately cut short by personality clashes with the university's Board of Regents, and he finished his life in self-imposed exile in Europe.
-He has been described as disruptive to progress the education for agriculture, despite state efforts to ail the issue.
-He is considered by many historical scholars to be someone of elitist interests, rather than the betterment of the statue economy.
+A pioneer in the transformation of American university curricula, he was instrumental in fashioning the University of Michigan as a prototype for future universities across the United States, and has been called the "John the Baptist of the age of the American university."
+However, his academic career was ultimately cut short due to his impartial stance on religion and personality clashes with the university regents and certain faculty members, leading him to spend the remainder of his life in self-imposed exile in Europe.

-Biography

 Early life

 Henry Philip Tappan was born on April 18, 1805, in the village of Rhinebeck, New York.
-His father was of Prussian descent and his mother of Dutch descent.
-He attended Union College and studied under its president, Eliphalet Nott, graduating with Phi Beta Kappa honors in 1825.
+His father was of Prussian descent and Dutch descent, and his mother of Dutch descent.
+He was the great-grandson of Revolutionary war patriot Major Christopher Tappen.

+Tappan attended Union College and studied under its president, Eliphalet Nott, graduating with Phi Beta Kappa honors in 1825.
 He graduated from Auburn Theological Seminary two years later and planned a career in ministry.
+He married Julia Livingston on April 7, 1828.

+Early career

 He became associate pastor at the Dutch Reformed church in Schenectady, New York for one year, and was then pastor at the Congregational church in Pittsfield, Massachusetts.

-He married Julia Livingston on April 7, 1828.